Alfred Hitchcock Estate

 Typography:

-We chose to set the tone of the site by using Clarendon and News Gothic, the two typefaces from the Vertigo's iconic opening credits.
+We chose to set the tone of the site by using Clarendon and News Gothic, the two typefaces used in the Vertigo's iconic opening credits.
 We picked Geometric Slab Serif for the body text as a nod to mid-century movie scripts, allowing us also to optimize for screen readability.

 Squarespace build: